 Anyone interested in storing their firearm safely.

-Firearm safes are meant to provide a barrier between your weapons unwanted users, but also protect from water and theft.
+Firearm safes provide a barrier between your weapons and unwanted users and protect from water and theft.
 These are a must for any gun owner who wishes to protect their family, guests, and guns safe in an office or at home.

 They work for both important firearms and your run-of-the-mill pieces – but it’s often best to ensure heirloom guns as firearm safes can offer fire protection but are generally not fireproof.

-To be clear, no safe is burglarproof – and they’re not meant to serve as an impenetrable time capsule.
+To be clear, no safe is burglarproof – and won’t serve as an impenetrable time capsule.

-If you have high-value items (things like jewelry, precious metals or important personal documents) which you don’t need frequent access to – a better direction would be a fireproof safe for personal items or even a safe-deposit box.
+If you have high-value items (things like jewelry, precious metals, or critical personal documents) which you don’t need frequent access to – a better direction would be a fireproof safe for personal items or even a safe deposit box.

 Gun safes are not designed to house valuables or documents and should not be used as such.

 Job #1 is to keep firearms safely locked away